by Dario Bauso, SIAM's Advances in Design and Control Series, in press

 I have been academic visitor in several universities.From October 2001 to June 2002, I was a Visiting Scholar at the Mechanical and Aerospace Engineering Department, University of California, Los Angeles (USA).
 In 2010 I was short-term visiting scholar at the Department of Automatic Control of Lund University (Sweden) and at the Laboratory of Information and Decision Systems of the Massachusetts Institute of Technology (USA).
 In 2013 I was visiting lecturer at the Department of Engineering Science, University of Oxford (UK) and at the Department of Electrical and Electronic Engineering of Imperial College London (UK).

 My research interests are in the field of Optimization, Optimal and Distributed Control, and Game Theory.
 Since 2010 I am member of the Conference Editorial Board of the IEEE Control Systems Society.
-I am Associate Editor of Dynamic Games and Applications since 2011, and of IEEE Transactions on Automatic Control since 2013.
+I am Associate Editor of IEEE Transactions on Automatic Control, IFAC Automatica, and Dynamic Games and Applications.
 I have also been general chair of the 6th Spain, Italy, and Netherlands Meeting on Game Theory (SING 6).